Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 01. IDA & EDA
 ### _1.1.
 Genomics data_
 The raw genomic data called "all_contigs.raw.vcf.gz" [See 01.WGS-Variant-Calling] is used to generate the first genomic files as output of the first script [01_init_fullgenome_plink_qc.slurm].
 The frequencies, allele counting, genomics frequencies, the missingness, Hardy-Weinberg and Heterozygosity files were computed.
 From these files, the corresponding explonatory figures and tables were generated.
+Contrary to the Physalia course manual, I do not preselected chromosomes to explore all the Asian elephant genomes.